 Over the past few years, the philosophy of how Scott County provides detention and diversion programs to the community has evolved.
-For twenty-four years, from 1980 to 2014, Scott County provided detention and supervision services merely as a "building."
+For thirty-four years, from 1980 to 2014, Scott County provided detention and supervision services merely as a "building."
 However, with significant research showing that the incarceration of juveniles can, in fact, increase the likelihood of recidivism, the center needed to innovate and evolve.
 Center management made the decision to utilize staff resources to develop and implement community-based programs as an alternative to secure detainment.
 The two programs which were developed and implemented in the 2015 fiscal year were the "In-home detention" program, and the "Enhanced In-home detention" program.
 As Scott County is able to now provide a continuum of detention and diversion services, we provide effective options for the juvenile court system to provide the least intrusive and restrictive service necessary.
 By doing this, we believe the youth will be more appropriately served and thus, more likely to succeed.
 In FY18, Scott County Juvenile Diversion Programs continued to expand to include the Youth Transition Decision Making program which helps youth and families form a transition plan for when they return home after long term placement.
+In FY19, the program expanded again by implementing a pre-adjudication diversion program focusing on the use of Restorative Community Conferencing.
+This program targets first time auto-theft offenders and is named: the Auto Theft Accountability Program.